 “A hospital case manager on an easy day has a ratio of 25 to one, so we found that the referrals really weren’t getting done.
 It wasn’t the fault of the case managers, because they were just so busy,” Richards says.
 “When Sun Health put a patient liaison in the hospital, that person could screen the Medicare fee-for-service patients and introduce the program to them in the hospital, so it’s not a cold call after discharge when they’re tired, have home health coming, and doctor’s appointments to be made.”

 Patients are more receptive to the program when it is introduced well before discharge, Richards says.

-“They remember the nurse in the yellow scrub top who came in to see them and explained what we were going offer them,” she says.
-“It makes a difference to have that connection well before the discharge process, when there can be so much information to absorb and things to do.
+“They remember the nurse who came in the yellow scrub top who came in to see them and explained what we were going offer them,” she says.
+“It makes a difference to have that connection well before the discharge process when there can be so much information to absorb and things to do.
 Then, when that same face appears later, they respond much better.”

 Nurse Calls and Home Visits

 Nurses in the Sun Health Care Transitions program follow, educate, and support patients for 30 days following their hospital discharge, including conducting home visits and phone calls to help patients better self-manage their health conditions and, in turn, reduce the need to be rehospitalized.

 The nurses review patients’ medication regimens, educate them on their conditions and potential red flags that could signal the need for medical attention, ensure timely physician follow-up care, and connect patients with helpful community resources.

 At the time of discharge, the care transitions program is summarized for the patient, noting that a representative from Sun Health Care Transitions would contact him or her within 24-48 hours and providing a phone number to call if they have questions.
 Nurses prepare a personalized plan for contacting each patient, with a typical plan proceeding in this fashion:

 - First day after discharge: Phone call to assess the condition and answer any questions.